jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 ## Distribution
 [Distribution to be completed after evaluation]

-It is made through the GitHub repository princiapl (fermat-org) so that changes made to the source code are the same for everyone.
+It is made through the GitHub main repository (fermat-org) so that changes made to the source code are the same for everyone.

-The total amount earn by esta bounty is U $ 2.000 and it will be distributed as the following tables shows:
+The total amount earned by this bounty is U $ 2.000 and it will be distributed as shown on the following table:

-Distrubution of bounty earnings between 3 fermat participants, yayotron, darkespriest, nindriago be held, as we have all made contributions of quality and importance to make these improvements.
+Distrubution of bounty earnings between 3 fermat participants, yayotron, darkespriest, nindriago to be held, as we have all made contributions of quality and importance to make these improvements.

 | Name | % Bounty | U$S |
 |:---:|:---:|:---:|